Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
+- Get download by date query has been updated.
 - Added filters for categories and tags to change the slug (or other parameters).
 Thanks to @cfoellmann.

 = 3.9.13 =